kiranvshah/chatgpt-helper/README.md

 # ChatGPT Helper

-This is a package to quickly query OpenAI's [ChatGPT](https://openai.com/blog/chatgpt/) from VS Code.
+This is an extension to quickly query OpenAI's [ChatGPT](https://openai.com/blog/chatgpt/) from VS Code.

 ## Features